Tipalti

 A self-serve supplier/vendor portal is a viable solution that provides value for all stakeholders.
 It offers your vendors and your in-house accounting team a simple, easy-to-use web-based interface that they can access at any time, from anywhere.

 A supplier/vendor portal that offers dynamic web forms that connect to your AP/AR software is even more valuable.
-It eliminates several steps in the on-boarding process, creating a seamless experience for your vendors and providing your finance team with a more streamlined way to acquire the information they need.
+It eliminates several steps in the onboarding process, creating a seamless experience for your vendors and providing your finance team with a more streamlined way to acquire the needed information.

-Vendor onboarding portals are designed to let you collect the information and onboarding documents you’ll need from vendors.
+Vendor onboarding portals are designed to let you collect the information and onboarding documents you’ll need from vendors, including their supplier payment process information.
+These supplier portals can help set expectations that vendors will be paid the way they desire.

-Vendor master data needs only to be entered once, and your system will be automatically updated with the new information.
-This helps you save time and money, as your staff can refocus their efforts to higher-value tasks.
+With process automation, vendor master data must only be entered once, and your system will be automatically updated with the new information.
+Guided self-service and automated supplier onboarding help you save time and money, as your staff can refocus their efforts on higher-value tasks.

 Benefits of supplier onboarding with a self-serve portal